kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 	Now that we have the required theory out of the way, and you have (hopefully) read through the code above, we will walk through this code chronologically explaining all steps required to estimate our weights.
 	<br>
-	<bold>Note:</bold> I would recommend opening two tabs on your screen so you can see the code and the walk through
+	<b>Note:</b> I would recommend opening two tabs on your screen so you can see the code and the walk through
 	 togetther while you read!
 </p>

 <p>
-    <bold>Lines: 2-6 </bold> These import the required libraries for this code to work.
+    <b>Lines: 2-6 </b> These import the required libraries for this code to work.
 </p>
 <p>
-    <bold>Lines: 9 & 10 </bold> These are the constants which are used as inputs to our functions and algorithms. <bold>
+    <b>Lines: 9 & 10 </b> These are the constants which are used as inputs to our functions and algorithms. <b>
-    r</bold> is used to define the splitting ratio of our dataset: the training dataset will be 77% of the original dataset and the testing set will therefore be 33% of the original dataset. <bold>s</bold> is a seed that we input into the numpy's random number generator to ensure that the results obtained here are reproduceable. <bold>num_ters
+    r</b> is used to define the splitting ratio of our dataset: the training dataset will be 77% of the original dataset and the testing set will therefore be 33% of the original dataset. <b>s</b> is a seed that we input into the numpy's random number generator to ensure that the results obtained here are reproduceable. <b>num_ters
-    </bold> defines the maximum number of iterations we calculate for this algorithm. <bold>min_error</bold> is used for
+    </b> defines the maximum number of iterations we calculate for this algorithm. <b>min_error</b> is used for
-    early stopping - in other words, if we have learned the weights to be within the range of min_error, we can stop training. <bold>alpha</bold> is the learning rate - this controls how aggressive our steps are in gradient descent.
+    early stopping - in other words, if we have learned the weights to be within the range of min_error, we can stop training. <b>alpha</b> is the learning rate - this controls how aggressive our steps are in gradient descent.
 </p>
 <p>
-    <bold>Lines: 12 - 17 </bold> These lines load the Boston housing data from the sklearn datasets, split the data
+    <b>Lines: 12 - 17 </b> These lines load the Boston housing data from the sklearn datasets, split the data
     the dependent and independent datasets.
 </p>
 <p>
-    <bold>Lines: 19 - 22</bold> This takes our X and y data, splits it into training and testing sub-datasets,
+    <b>Lines: 19 - 22</b> This takes our X and y data, splits it into training and testing sub-datasets,
     standardises the dependent variables, and then finally adds in a new column that corresponds to X_0, a feature that is added only to simplify the maths later.
 </p>
 <p>
-    <bold>Lines:  26 - 30</bold> This is us simply initialising the variables that will be needed during the learning
+    <b>Lines:  26 - 30</b> This is us simply initialising the variables that will be needed during the learning
     process.
 They will be used to keep track of the weights we are learning and the losses we generate during learning.
 </p>
 <p>
-    <bold>Lines: 32</bold> Here we simply keep repeating the learning process until we either exit the for loop or we
+    <b>Lines: 32</b> Here we simply keep repeating the learning process until we either exit the for loop or we
     have learned weights good enough to cause us to stop learning early.
 </p>
 <p>
-    <bold>Lines: 34</bold> Here, we make a prediction with <i> X_train.dot(weights)</i> and we compare the result to the
+    <b>Lines: 34</b> Here, we make a prediction with <i> X_train.dot(weights)</i> and we compare the result to the
     actual values in <i>y</i>.
 This is our error; how wrong our prediction is from the real values.
 </p>
 <p>
-    <bold>Lines: 35</bold> We apply the first step required for Gradient Descent, compute the gradient of our cost
+    <b>Lines: 35</b> We apply the first step required for Gradient Descent, compute the gradient of our cost
     function.
 This value will be used later on in updating our weights.
 </p>
 <p>
-    <bold>Lines: 36</bold> This line keeps track of the Root Mean Square Error (RMSE), the currenty value will be compare
+    <b>Lines: 36</b> This line keeps track of the Root Mean Square Error (RMSE), the currenty value will be compare
     the previous RMSE to determine if we should stop learning early.
 </p>
 <p>
-    <bold>Lines: 38</bold> We fainlly update our weights using gradient descent!
+    <b>Lines: 38</b> We fainlly update our weights using gradient descent!
 We incrementally update the original
     weights by adding our gradient times the learning rate - This moves our weight by an amount alpha in direction grad.
 </p>
 <p>
-    <bold>Lines: 40 & 41</bold> These two lines keep track of the previous losses and weights that we ahve enountered on
+    <b>Lines: 40 & 41</b> These two lines keep track of the previous losses and weights that we ahve enountered on
     this learning process.
 </p>
 <p>
-    <bold>Lines: 44 - 46</bold> This is where we can stop early.
+    <b>Lines: 44 - 46</b> This is where we can stop early.
 If the difference between our two loses are negligible,
     we can stop here, since we probably wont update the models much more after this.
 </p>